hello-robot/stretch_ai/README.md

 The [stretch_ros2_bridge](src/stretch_ros2_bridge) package is based on the [OK robot](https://github.com/ok-robot/ok-robot) project's [Robot Controller](https://github.com/NYU-robot-learning/robot-controller/), and is licensed under the [Apache 2.0 license](src/stretch_ros2_bridge/LICENSE).

+We use [LeRobot from HuggingFace](https://github.com/huggingface/lerobot) for imitation learning, though we use [our own fork](https://github.com/hello-robot/lerobot).

 ## License

 This code is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more information.